joeyology/taleno-digital/src/pages/index.md

   - type: section_hero
     template: section_hero
     section_id: hero
-    title: Your Partner for Business Insights & Analytics
+    title: Your Business Partner for your Data Analytics Needs
     content: >-
       Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.